San Pedro de Macorís: Culture

+City church of San Pedro de Macoris

 Climate

 San Pedro de Macorís has a tropical savanna climate (Köppen Aw) with consistently hot temperatures and a dry season from January to March.

 Sports

+Baseball

 The city is home to the Estrellas Orientales in the Dominican Winter Baseball League, who play at the Estadio Tetelo Vargas.

-San Pedro de Macoris is well known as the birthplace of a large number of professional baseball players.
-The Dominican capital of Santo Domingo has had 106 MLB players compared to San Pedro's 99, but Santo Domingo's population is more than ten times that of San Pedro.
-The city is often referred to as "The Cradle of Shortstops."
+San Pedro de Macorís is well known as the birthplace of a large number of professional baseball players.
+The city has been referred to as "the Cradle of Shortstops."
+The Dominican capital of Santo Domingo has produced 106 MLB players compared to San Pedro's 99, but Santo Domingo's population is more than ten times that of San Pedro.

-When immigrants were brought in as contract labor for sugar plantations from the Eastern Caribbean they brought the sport of cricket.
+When immigrants were brought in as contract labor for sugar plantations from the Eastern Caribbean, they brought the sport of cricket.
 They formed teams and played against each other.
 The ownership and management of many of the sugar estates were American.
 The cricket teams were offered money by their players plantation managers to switch sports and they did.
 Native Dominicans picked up the game watching teams composed of Eastern Caribbeans.
-Over time, Vic Power established an extremely good youth system in San Pedro de Macoris and was one of the largest influences on making this city into the largest source of baseball talent in the world.
+Over time, Vic Power established an extremely good youth system in San Pedro de Macorís and was one of the largest influences on making this city into the largest source of baseball talent in the world.

-Notable Major League Baseball players from the town include:
+Notable Major League Baseball players from San Pedro de Macorís include: